Recent Comments

 If Christians are against it then they don’t have to use the benefits that may come from this research.

-Christians don’t use Plot-B so they end up with unwanted children… The same should hold right for any prospect advances in the field of Stem Cell Research.
+Christians don’t use Plot-B so they end up with uninvited children… The same should hold right for any future advances in the meadow of Stem Cell Research.

-If you don’t like where the treatment came from, then tell your doctor you have a moral objection to it and question for leaches.
+If you don’t like where the treatment came from, then tell your doctor you have a moral doubt to it and question for leaches.

 ~*~ ~*~ ~*~ ~*~ ~*~ ~*~ ~*~ ~*~ ~*~ ~*~ ~*~ ~*~ ~*~ ~*~